 * The IJN had enough of putting up with annoyances and confrontations with the Americans, and planned a "decisive battle" that would knock the US Navy out of the Pacific once and for all.
 Masked by a diversionary operation to the Aleutians in the far North Pacific, a major Japanese fleet would lure the Americans into battle near Midway Island in the Central Pacific and destroy them.

 The US Navy had scored the biggest upset victory in the service's history, with an inferior force inflicting a staggering defeat on a superior one, sinking almost half of the IJN's carrier tonnage.
 The YORKTOWN was lost, but over the long run the Americans could make good their losses far more easily than the Japanese.
-The Japanese offensive across the Pacific had finally lost its momentum, though the Americans had a year of more of hard fighting ahead of them before the momentum built up in their favor.
+The Japanese offensive across the Pacific had finally reached high tide, though the Americans had a year or more of hard fighting ahead of them before the tide would clearly shift back against the Japanese.